Over the years, vegetation researchers

 of defense mechanisms that varied as a function of time of day.

-The authors believed that it was the change in the defense component
+the plant.
+The authors believed that it was the change in the

-as a function of time of day that perhaps explained the biologically
+defense component as a function of time of day that perhaps explained

-based observation that the higher hourly average concentrations
+the biologically based observation that the higher hourly average

-should be weighted greater than the mid- and lower- values in
+concentrations should be weighted greater than the mid- and lower-

-predicting vegetation damage from ozone.
-Massman et al. (2000)
+values in predicting vegetation damage from ozone.
+Massman et

-defense mechanisms resulted in a much different picture of potential
+and defense mechanisms resulted in a much different picture of

-impact to vegetation than just the use of conductance and concentration
+potential impact to vegetation than just the use of conductance

 As indicated above, Gruenhage